Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: Conclusion

+We proposed an efficient offloading framework for deploying personalized SDMs in multi-user scenarios with diverse computing capabilities.
+To balance latency and accuracy, we have introduced a tunable emphasis parameter and formulated offloading and split-point optimization as an extended GQAP.
+A DRL-convex hybrid approach has enabled real-time decision-making.
+Simulations have demonstrated the effectiveness of the proposed framework and solutions.

+{However, several limitations remain: 1) In this work, the cluster-wide model and local models share the same size and are independently trained on different datasets.
+This may limit the cluster-wide model’s ability to capture common features effectively, and the impact of switching between inference models has not been considered.
+2) Our approach assumes a given cluster as the starting point.
+However, key aspects such as evaluating user similarity within a cluster, defining cluster partitions, and understanding the relationship between cluster-wide model generalization and individual users’ final PAI remain unexplored.}

-In future work, we will pursue further optimization from the two perspectives: 1) to enhance the generalization capability of the model, we will design training optimization methods for cluster-specific models, achieving a trade-off between model size and PCI performance; 2) we will explore optimal clustering methods based on task similarity to balance the storage and computational energy consumption of multi-cluster-wide models with PCI performance.
+In light of above, in future work, we will pursue further optimization from the three perspectives: 1) to enhance the generalization capability of the model, we will design training optimization methods for cluster-specific models, achieving a trade-off between model size and {PAI} performance; 2) we will explore optimal clustering methods based on task similarity to balance the storage and computational energy consumption of multi-cluster-wide models with {PAI} performance. {3) We will develop a joint training algorithm for both the cluster-wide model and the personalized local models based on the federated learning with the ingenious hierarchical clustering-based aggregation method.
+This can also address the scenarios where users have insufficient local data.} \begin{IEEEbiography}[{ }]{Wanting Yang}

+is currently a research fellow and scientist with Singapore University of Technology and Design.
+She received the B.S. degree and the Ph.D. degree from the Department of Communications Engineering, Jilin University, Changchun, China, in 2018 and 2023, respectively.
+She was a visiting student with Singapore University of Technology and Design.
+She served as Technical Programme Committee member and reviewers in flagship conferences, such as WCNC, Globecom, ICC, and VTC, and top journals.
+Her research interests include semantic communication, deep reinforcement learning, martingale theory, edge computing, edge intelligence, generative AI. \end{IEEEbiography}